CleverProgrammer/cleverprogrammer/_posts/2015-09-27-probability.md

 ---
 layout: post
-title: Coursera Week 4- Lessons To Learn From Probability
+title: Coursera - Principles of Computing Part 1: Lessons To Learn From Probability
 subtitle:   "How can we use probability to better understand the world around us?"
 categories: [Coursera]
 tags: [Probability]